Registering your dog

 - Use internet banking (see the back of your registration form for more information).

-You are eligible for a discounted fee if you:
+Note you are eligible for a discounted fee if you:

 - pay on time